 Sparrow intake photo

-Mochi (Smokey Black Horizon) is a 2014 15 hand Arabian gelding and our newest equine!
+Mochi (Smokey Black Horizon) is a 2014 15 hand Arabian gelding.
 Not all of our horses had a traumatic past, but each of them was in need of a new home.
 Mochi's former owner loved him very much but life had changed he found himself looking to rehome him.
 While Mochi originally had a job and other horses to interact with, all of the horses at the farm where he boarded had been sold off.
 He was rarely if ever ridden anymore and had developed extreme obesity from boredom as an only horse.
 Lone horses quickly develop depression as well as behavioral issues from only interacting with members of other species.
 Imagine how awkward you might be if you hadn't seen another human in years!
 Mochi has lost most of his extra weight and is working on reshaping his hooves and learning to balance his body.
 His former obesity and constant wearing down of his toes as he grazed caused him to have club feet and confirmational and movement defects.
-It's suspected that he may have an old healed SI injury, and we're working to sort this out as well.
+While a smaller size compared to our other horses, Mochi is a great weight carrier due to his short strong back.

 Mochi Arrival Photo